mleggett25/Pewlett-Hackard-Analysis/README.md

 The query results show that there are 300,024 total employees.
 With this new information, we can now see that almost a third of Pewlett Hackard employees are going to be retiring, with a percentage of 30.1%.

+In terms of whether there are enough employees to mentor the next generation of employees, there is approximately 2 mentors for every 90 new employees coming into Pewlett Hackard.
+There are not enough mentors to effectively train the next generationa and I would recommend expanding the eligibilty date for mentors in order to increase the amount of mentors.